lehtipalo/spotfire-timeline-mod/README.md

 Clicking and dragging allow you to select multiple events.

 Clicking on a time segment will mark all events within that time segment.
 E.g. If your timeline shows Year > Month > Day, you can mark all events within a year by clicking on the year segment or for a particular month by clicking on month segments.
 You can mark several time segments by Ctrl-clicking on them.

+### Adjusting the hierarchy
+If the timeline is configured to use a date hierarchy you can decide what level of the hierarchy to show by dragging the hierarchy slider.

+### Horizontal Scrolling
+If the timeline is wider than the visualization area a scrollbar will be displayed at the bottom of the visualization.

+The visualization will scroll right automatically if you double click on it while holding down ctrl.
+Clicking anywhere will stop the automatic scrolling.

 ## Building the mod